dicksont/dicksont.github.io/about.md

 - He used to run his own custom Gentoo and ArchLinux servers in production, but now uses cloud providers like AWS.
 - He has used and written extensions for jQuery.

+He is interested in large-scale socio-economic problems, because he thinks he can make a difference in these areas.
 If your company [and not your client] is:

 - in need of an independent web developer,
 - for a short term project,